weaveworks/profiles/.github/ISSUE_TEMPLATE/feature_request.md

 **What feature/behavior/change do you want?**
 <!--
-A clear and concise description of the change you would like to see in pctl.
+A clear and concise description of the change you would like to see in profiles.

 Do not hesitate, when appropriate, to share the exact commands or API you would like, and/or to share a diagram (e.g.: asciiflow.com): "a picture is worth a thousand words".